xu-yuan1/openvino-docs/pages/documentation/opencv-graph-api/face-beautification-algorithm.rst

 	auto networks      = cv::gapi::networks(faceParams, landmParams);

-More details in "Face Analytics Pipeline" (:ref:`Configuring the Pipeline <doxid-openvino_docs_gapi_gapi_face_analytics_pipeline_1gapi_ifd_configuration>` section).
+More details in "Face Analytics Pipeline" (:ref:`Configuring the Pipeline <media_graphapi__face_analytics_pipeline__configuration>` section).

 Kernel Packages
 ---------------

 In this example we use a lot of custom kernels, in addition to that we use Fluid backend to optimize out memory for G-API's standard kernels where applicable.
 The resulting kernel package is formed like this:

 .. ref-code-block:: cpp